line/armeria/site/src/sphinx/client-retry.rst

 .. note::

     Did you notice that the ``armeria-retry-count`` header is inserted from the second request?
-    :api:`RetryingClient` inserts the header to indicate the retry count of the request.
+    :api:`RetryingClient` inserts it to indicate the retry count of a request.
     The server might use this value to reject excessive retries, etc.

 If you want to log the first request and the last response, no matter if it's successful or not,